annembrown/design595/assignment1.md

 # Assignment 1 - UI Scavenger Hunt
-Think you know what makes a good button or a website footer?
+Think you know what makes a good button or footer?
 Prove it by finding what you consider a really good example of each element listed below.
-Not sure what all the items below?
+Not sure what all the items below are?
 Google them and learn a bit more about UI!
-## For this project you will:
+## Overview
-1. Go through the list below and find what you consider good examples for *10* of them
+1. Go through the list below and find what you consider good examples for *10* of the items
-2. Create a document where you: paste a screenshot of the element; include the url of the page you found it; and in 1 or 2 sentences, explain why you think it's good (think about its design, suitability to brand/website, usability, accessibility, etc)
+2. Create a document where you a) paste a screenshot of the element b) include the url of the page you found it c) and in 1 or 2 sentences, explain why you think it's good.
+Consider it's design, use of brand, usability, accessibility, etc.
-3. In the #assignments channel on Slack, share 3 of the items you found with why you shared it
+3. In the #assignments channel on Slack, share 3 of the items you found with why you shared it with the class.
-4. In the #assignments channel on Slack, share a link to what you thought was the best site that you discovered and share why you liked it.
+4. In the #assignments channel on Slack, share a link to what you thought was the best site that you discovered and why you liked it.
-5. Comment on 3 things that other students have shared, as to why you liked it or didn't
+5. Comment on 3 things that other students have shared, as to why you liked it or didn't.
-6. Email Instructor (bryan@kobotindustries.com) a pdf of your document
+6. Upload a PDF of your document to the your folder in the [Class Google Drive](https://drive.google.com/drive/folders/1SjKroRLr_VBNwlM3DVFWo1PLAg9FTAtL?usp=sharing).

-## The UI list
+## The UI List (Pick 10)
+- desktop nav
+- mobile nav
+- sub nav
-- header
+- breadcrumb
 - footer
+- search bar
 - button
 - inline link
 - hero
-- icon set
-- hamburger button
-- hamburger/flyout navigation
-- photo caption
-- card
+- product card
-- search bar
 - contact form
-- breadcrumb
 - call to action
-- subnav
 - logo garden
 - customer testimonial
+- accordion
+- language select
 - infographic
-- blog author credit
+- icon set
-- spot illustration
+- photo caption

 ## Don't know where to look?
 Here's a list of websites that archive and exhibit examples of good websites: